streamnative/examples/nyctaxi/taxidata/README.md

 	--pulsarUrl BROKER_SERVICE_URL
 	```

-5. Load the NYC Taxi data to topics `public/default/greenTaxi` and `public/default/yellowTaxi` in StreamNative Cloud.
+5. Load the NYC Taxi data to the `public/default/greenTaxi` and `public/default/yellowTaxi` topics in StreamNative Cloud.

 	```bash
 	taxidata \